matplotlib/matplotlib/examples/README.txt

   * misc - some miscellaneous examples.  some demos for loading and working with record arrays

+  * mplot3d - 3D examples

   * pylab_examples - the  interface to matplotlib similar to matlab

-  * tests - tests used by matplotlib developers to check functionality
+  * tests - tests used by matplotlib developers to check functionality (These tests are still sometimes useful, but mostly developers should use the nosetests which perform automatic image comparison.)

   * units - working with unit data an custom types in matplotlib

   * user_interfaces - using matplotlib in a GUI application, eg TkInter, WXPython, pygtk, pyqt or FLTK widgets

+  * widgets - Examples using interactive widgets